- Author: Mark E Lundy

-Preliminary grain yield results for our fall-planted common wheat, triticale, durum wheat and barley trials are now available on the UC Small Grains Research and Information Center website:
+Preliminary grain and forage yield results for our fall-planted common wheat, triticale, durum wheat and barley trials are now available on the UC Small Grains Research and Information Center website:

 The results are preliminary and may change as samples and data are analyzed further.
 Final/complete results will be available in 6 to 8 weeks.

 We appreciate the contributions of collaborators who helped make this year's trial possible!